public-account-7/modify/README.md

 Welcome, welcome!
 Don't be afraid, im not gonna hurt you!...

 So, as you know, Fire\~Hub is a roblox Script\-Hub.
-Has ~weak obfuscation (cuz good obfuscation breaks it), so pls, don't deobfuscate it, and~ good optimization.
+This one has ~weak obfuscation (cuz good obfuscation breaks it), so pls, don't deobfuscate it, and~ good optimization.

 ## I hope you will enjoy using that!